Alleged U-Haul driver charged with murder, attempted murder in Brooklyn ‘rampage’ - NewsBreak

-BROOKLYN ( WPIX ) — Police charged a man with murder in the second degree and seven counts of attempted murder on Tuesday after he allegedly sped through Brooklyn in a U-Haul on Monday, fatally striking one person and injuring several others.
+BROOKLYN (PIX11) — Police charged a man with murder in the second degree and seven counts of attempted murder on Tuesday after he allegedly sped through Brooklyn in a U-Haul on Monday, fatally striking one person and injuring several others.

 Weng Sor, 62, has several prior arrests dating back to 2002, officials said.
 The NYPD, using 911 calls, witness statements and surveillance video, developed a timeline of more than an hour, following Sor as he allegedly drove through Sunset Park, Bay Ridge and Dyker Heights before heading back into Bay Ridge.